 We might date Bristol’s time as a Labour City starting in 1945.
 That was when it began a long period of dominance in Westminster and local elections in the city.
 Of course, that didn’t come out of nowhere.
 Labour had been a presence and then a force for some time before that.

-In Samson Bryher’s 1929 Account of the Labour and Socialist Movement of Bristol, he gives an impression of it as more of a social movement in the early days of the late nineteenth century as more of a social movement, complete songbooks and summer picnics alongside public lectures from the likes of William Morris and ‘quiet talks by the way on intricacies of economics and sociology’.
+In Samson Bryher’s 1929 Account of the Labour and Socialist Movement of Bristol, he gives an impression of it as more of a social movement in the early days of the late nineteenth century, complete with songbooks and summer picnics alongside public lectures from the likes of William Morris and ‘quiet talks by the way on intricacies of economics and sociology’.
 From the first Labour councillors being elected from 1887, however, something changed.
-In the view of historian Duncan Tanner, Bristol and Leicester became the two ‘most successful Labour organisations’ in the country before the First World War, which he attributed to the strength of the 600-strong Independent Labour Party group that especially in the poorer east of the city.
+In the view of historian Duncan Tanner, Bristol and Leicester became the two ‘most successful Labour organisations’ in the country before the First World War, which he attributed to the strength of the 600-strong Independent Labour Party group focused in the poorer east of the city.

 When Labour’s local parliamentary breakthrough came in 1923, Labour won the Bristol East and North seats, also taking Bristol South in 1929.
-They pushed further ahead in 1945, taking Bristol North from the (National) Liberals and Bristol Central from the Conservatives, leaving them with just the wealthy Bristol West, which they held until 1997.
+They pushed further ahead in 1945, winning back Bristol North from the (National) Liberals and taking Bristol Central from the Conservatives, leaving them with just the wealthy Bristol West, which they held until 1997.

 There were no Liberal or Lib Dem MPs in Bristol between 1945 and 2005, when they took Bristol West for the next two elections.
 2010 saw the Conservatives reverse their 1997 wipeout taking the neighbouring Bristol North West and the two seats they still hold: Kingswood to the east and the new constituency of Filton & Bradley Stoke to the north created in 2010.
 Much of both of these constituencies are in South Gloucestershire and quite distinct from the historically Labour city of Bristol.
 It certainly felt so when I passed fields on my way to Filton High School each morning, though those fields are all housing estates now.